 In my friendships, I put a lot of time into remembering things, remembering occasions, making people feel special when they need to be, being there when they need me.
 And I think from a work standpoint too, I try and do the same thing.
 It’s just who I am.

 CONSULTANT: So let’s talk about women in packaging.
 Tell us how Cocktails & Conversations came to be.
 What’s the back story?

 ALEXIS: I was raised by a very strong, professional, highly educated mother.
 My sister is also a high-achieving, graduate schools, and career-focused person.
 I have a lot of really good women friends, like a lot, and I invest a lot of myself in those friendships.

 I think to measure what I go through on a day-to-day basis as a mother, as an owner, as a woman in a professional world, as a partner in a relationship, there are aspects to those experiences that only other women understand.

 I’ve also gotten to a maturity level where I can really identify with the challenges of being a woman in a male-dominated industry.
 It’s very clear to me now.
 Whereas when I was younger, I was just trying to fit into the industry.
 It’s not always easy to be the minority in an industry or setting.

-BOB: I hear a couple of themes like community, empowerment, mentoring.
+CONSULTANT: I hear a couple of themes like community, empowerment, mentoring.
 How did this go from an idea to an event?